SMerved/ExamProjectSoft2ndSem/README.md

 With dependicies installed, run `npm run dev`.

 You should then see in the terminal which port the application is running on.
 The "api" (Backend) runs on port 3001 and "client" (Frontend) runs on port 5173.

+To stop the application from the terminal use "Ctrl + C".

 ## Automation
 Navigate the folders to `/.github/workflows` to view any yaml files made for automation of the workflow using GitHub Actions.